-Shields Health Care Group has been specially focused on MRI for more than 25 years.
+Shields MRI has been specially focused on MRI for more than 25 years.
 As the top MRI provider in New England, providing MRIs to one in every three Massachusetts patients (including the Patriots, Revolution, Celtics & Bruins), who better to provide education on what to look for in MRI machines?

 Here are some educational tips on MRI machines from Shields MRI, the experts in MRI: